emmazhangg/crxisis-averted-privacy/index.md

 Contact Information
 If you have questions about this Privacy Policy, please contact us at:

-Email: [Your Email Address] Support: Available through the App Store
+Email: cRxisisaverted@gmail.com Support: Available through the App Store

 Compliance
 This app complies with: